wtechgo/vidhop-docker/readme.md

 ### Result

-After you open a new Powershell terminal, you should be able to call `Vidhop-Start`, `Vidhop-Stop` etc.
+After you open a new Powershell terminal, you should be able to call `Start-Vidhop`, `Stop-Vidhop` etc.

 ### A suggestion for a better Powershell experience